Efficient Wine Cellar Refrigeration Units Play a Significant Role in Cooling Residential Wine Rooms in Los Angeles

 Coastal created 3D drawings to provide the client a better visualization of the completed wine cellar.
 The CAD images show the different room elevations, racking styles, and bottle capacities.
 After the client approved the design, Coastal Custom Wine Cellars started the construction.

-Before installing the essential components of a climate-controlled wine cellar, the room must be framed.
+Before installing the essential components of a refrigerated wine cellar, the room must be framed.

 After that, it must be insulated properly to prevent external factors from harming the wine.
 Coastal Custom Wine Cellars insulated the walls, ceiling, door, and flooring.